elipikover/Currency-converter/README.md

 # Currency-converter
 **Currency convertor project**

-This is a currency-converter project done for the purposes of learning basic coding in Java.
+This is a currency-converter project done for the purpose of learning basic coding in Java using OOP principles.

 this program
 Asks user what currency to convert to or from via numeric choice menu